ParallelMaths/parallel/pages/8-09-easter-challenges.md

 ---

-The factors of 6 are 1, 2, 3 and 6; the factors of 8 are 1, 2, 4 and 8; the factors of 13 are 1, 13; the factors of 19 are 1, 19; and the factors of 25 are 1, 5, 25.
+The factors of 6 are 1, 2, 3 and 6; the factors of 8 are 1, 2, 4 and 8; the factors of 13 are 1 and 13; the factors of 19 are 1 and 19; and the factors of 25 are 1, 5 and 25.
 We see from this that, of the numbers we are given as options, only 25 has exactly one factor other than 1 and itself.
+It is worth noticing that 25 is the only square number.
 :::

 ## 4.

 ::: problem id=4_1 marks=5
 __4.1__ One of the mascots for the 2012 Olympic Games is called "Wenlock" because the town of Wenlock in Shropshire first held the Wenlock Olympian Games in 1850.
-How many years ago was that?
+How many years before the 2012 Olympics was that?

 * [ ] 62
 * [ ] 152